Scott County, Tennessee

 Scott County is a county located in the U.S. state of Tennessee.
-Its county seat is Huntsville.
+As of the 2020 census, its population was 22,039, down from 22,228 at the 2010 census.
+Its county seat is Huntsville and the largest town is Oneida.
 Scott County is known for having seceded from Tennessee in protest of the state's decision to join the Confederacy during the Civil War, and subsequently forming The Free and Independent State of Scott.

 History

 Scott County was formed in 1849 from portions of Anderson, Campbell, Fentress and Morgan counties.
 It is named for U.S. Army General Winfield Scott, a hero of the Mexican War.

 State of Scott

 During the Civil War, the county was a Southern Unionist bastion, voting against secession from the Union in Tennessee's June 1861 referendum by a higher percentage (521 to 19, or 96%) than in any other Tennessee county.
 This sentiment was encouraged by a June 4, 1861, speech in Huntsville by U.S. Senator Andrew Johnson.
 In 1861, the county assembly officially enacted a resolution seceding from the state of Tennessee, and thus the Confederacy, forming the "Free and Independent State of Scott," also known simply as the "State of Scott."
 The county remained a pro-Union enclave throughout the war.
 Ulysses S. Grant received over 90% of the vote in Scott County during both the 1868 United States presidential election and the 1872 United States presidential election.

 The proclamation was finally repealed, over a hundred years later, by Scott County in 1986.